 This was not the only male violence to which I was subjected, however.
 Coming from a multi-generational, poor farming family on my father’s side, and he being the youngest of 5 boys (with 2 older sisters), male aggression was an aspect of our inherited culture.
 When my brother was young he witnessed our father being beaten up by his eldest brother after he had pulled Dad up while driving.
-My brother, who was in the car, once recounted to me how my aunty exalted my uncle to kick Dad when he was on the ground.
+My brother, who was in the car, once recounted to me the shocking details of the assault.
 Family folklore goes that my Uncle Charlie, who could by himself load 44 gallon drums full of petrol (weighing over 200kg) onto the back of trucks, and who was very close to Dad, retaliated and beat up his more aggressive brother.

 One day when I was still 15, just a few months after the traumatic events we both experienced on our parents’ anniversary, working together doing one of the most frustrating and hardest chores we needed to do on the farm – loading 1t planting trailers with hairy, sharp-leafed sugarcane – my brother’s frustration and pain boiled over and he pinned me against the planter trailer and yelled in my face like a madman “don’t forget you’re still a little boy!”
 Eight years my senior, around that period it was clear my brother was struggling even in his 20s to process what was happening around and to us, and always appeared frustrated and angry.